acanvas/acanvas-dartbook/README.md

 - Live-bitmapping functionality for playing animation uninterrupted during pageflips.
 - Locking functionality to keep certain pages from being flipped.

 ## Known Issues

-- Tiny animation flaw when flipping the pages backwards via tap/click
+- Partial animation glitch when flipping the pages backwards via tap/click
-- Hard pages not correctly distorting at the bottom due to an issue with StageXL bitmapfill position data
+- Hard pages distorting at the bottom due to an issue with StageXL bitmapfill position data
-- _ignore_cast_failures_ is still mandatory (see build.yaml) due to StageXL event engine not being ready for Dart 2 type system, yet
+- Scaling and touch behaviour suboptimal on some mobile devices

 ## Credits

 - The Dart team
-For making (and driving!) an awesome language and JS transpiler
+For a great language and JS transpiler
 - Bernhard Pichler
 For creating the StageXL Dart package, which provides the same display list API you may have used in Flash for many years.
 Site <https://github.com/bp74/StageXL/>